Traverse City Sex Offender Registration Violation Defense Lawyer

 Investigating Sex Offender Registration Charges

 Sex offender registration violations are often based on faulty bureaucratic reporting or law enforcement oversights.
 Our lawyer will diligently investigate your version of events.
 We are not afraid to subpoena law enforcement records, examine phone and location records, and interview corroborating witnesses.
 When finished, we present your defense intelligently and persuasively to obtain the best possible outcome, including dismissal of the charges or a “not guilty” verdict at trial, when possible.

-It could take years to recover from a conviction for willfully violating the SORA, so contact Patrick S. Fragel, a seasoned Michigan criminal defense lawyer, and obtain a solid legal advocate.
+It could take years to recover from a conviction for willfully violating the SORA.
+It is important to have a skilled Michigan criminal defense layer on your side Schedule a consultation with an attorney now!

 Common SORA Violations in Michigan

 As of October 2017, the Michigan State Police reports that the main causes of non-compliance with the SORA are:

 - Reside, work, or loiter within 1,000 feet of a school

 - Failure to register and pay the $50 registration fee and/or $50 annual fee